Junkogetsu/Agenda/README.md

 # Agenda
-agenda application with Java, Springboot API, and Flutter front
+Agenda application with Java, Springboot API, and Flutter front